 Creating a page within Episerver is pretty easy and you should be able to get up and running in about less than 10 minutes.
-Before we started I should warn you that your Episerver page structure will look slightly different to mine and the templates that will be able to see and create will be unique to your website.
+Before we start, I should warn you that your Episerver page structure will look slightly different to mine and the templates that you will be able to see and create will be unique to your website.
 The general process of creating a new page will always be the same.

 Creating Your First Episerver Page

 When you first log-in to Episerver, you will usually see the Episerver dashboard, which is a pretty boring blank page.
 To edit pages you will need to open the editor.
 In the top navigation panel, you should see a menu that has an entry called ‘CMS’.
 Within this menu, there should be a sub-option called ‘Edit’.
 Clicking on this will load the Episerver editor.
 The first time the editor loads, it should usually load your homepage within the main content panel, as seen below:

 To create a new page, you first need to decide where you want to create it.
 This is done via the navigation panel.

 To open the navigation panel, click on the navigation tree panel icon in the top left-hand side within the editor screen